ACCIDDA/GeoPops/README.md

 export_synthpop.jl
 export_network.jl
 ```
 `CO.jl` searches for an optimal combination of samples to match Census data. `synthpop.jl` assigns individuals to schools and workplaces and connects them within these settings using stochastic block modeling.
-If you want to continue in Julia, the population and contact networks are serialized in the folder "jlse". `export_synthpop.jl` and `export_network.jl` export the population as mtx and csv files into the folder `pop_export`.
+If you want to continue in Julia, the population and contact networks are serialized in the folder "jlse". `export_synthpop.jl` and `export_network.jl` export the population as mtx and csv files into the folder "pop_export".
 Then you can process your files to be compatible with the open-source agent-based modeling software Starsim by running the following line in Python:
 ```
 gps.starsim()
 ```